 How Long Does a Furnace Last?

 With scheduled yearly maintenance, your furnace could last over 15 years.
-Although the average lifespan of a typical gas furnace is up to 30 years, some factors go into determining how long your furnace will last, such as:
+Although the average lifespan of a typical gas furnace is 12 – 15 years, some factors go into determining how long your furnace will last, such as:

 - The make and model of your furnace